TedHusted/awake/awake.md/awake.md

 “I just wanted to follow up on the session between Noah Harper and my investigators.”

-Marquez nods and Callahan continues.
+Marquez nods.
+Callahan continues.

 “We closed our investigation as a possible equipment failure.
 But it feels like that there may be more to the incident.
 I just wanted to ask if you felt the same way.”

-Marquez tilts her head, thinking for a moment before responding.
+Marquez tilts her head.
+She thought for a moment before responding.

 “It’s possible that the incidents with the car and the chair are part of a larger scenario.
-Without discussing specifics, I can say that my office is still investigating, if that’s what you are asking.”
+Without discussing specifics, I can say that my office is still investigating.
+If that’s what you are asking.”

 “Yes, Doctor, that’s exactly what I’m asking.
-I couldn’t keep my case open, but I didn’t want to just walk away.
+I couldn’t keep my case open.
+But I didn’t want to just walk away.
 Whatever is going on, it seems like it’s out of scope for the NTSB.”

-“I’ll let you know if something changes, but for now, you can leave the matter in our hands.”
+“I’ll let you know if something changes.
+But for now, you can leave the matter in our hands.”

 “Thank you.
 If the resolution of your investigation isn’t classified, please let me know whatever you can.”

 “Will do, Lieutenant.”

-###
+***

 Phoebe: Hello offspring, I am home.